gearglow/ReptiliaWithATwist/The List.md

 "In a good way, I hope?"
 Hermione asked, hesitantly.

 "Yeah."
 Ginny said, smiling softly.
-"Even if you *are* still a swot."
+"You've loosened up.
+Even if you *are* still a swot."

 Hermione huffed.
 "Oh, *I'm* a swot?
 D'you know what Harry wants to do after Hogwarts?"